 Materials with a secondary hazard of dangerous when wet must display the DANGEROUS WHEN WET placard in addition to any other placards needed by the product's hazard class.
-The 1,000pound exception to placarding does not apply to these materials.
+The 1,000-pound exception to placarding does not apply to these materials.

+Placard To blo 2

 Placard Table 2 1,001 Pounds Or More

 Category of Material (Hazard class or division number and additional description, as appropriate) Placard Name

 1.4 Minor Explosion Explosives 1.4

 1.5 Very Insensitive Explosives 1.5

 1.6 Extremely Insensitive Explosives 1.6

 2.1 Flammable Gases Flammable Gas

 2.2 Non- Flammable Gases Non-Flammable Gas.

 3 Flammable Liquids Flammable

 Combustible Liquid Combustible

 4.1 Flammable Solids Flammable Solid

 4.2 Spontaneously Combustible Spontaneously Combustible

 5.1 Oxidizers Oxidizer

 5.2 (other than organic peroxide, Type B, liquid or solid, Temperature Controlled) Organic Peroxide

 6.1 (other than inhalation hazard zone A or B) Poison

 6.2 Infectious Substances (None)

 8 Corrosives Corrosive

 9 Miscellaneous Hazardous Materials Class 9

 ORM-D (None)

-FLAMMABLE may be used in place of a COMBUSTIBLE on a cargo tank or portable tank.
+FLAMMABLE may be used COMBUSTIBLE on a cargo tar

-Class 9 Placard is not required for domestic transportation.
+Class 9 Placard is not requ transportation. ired for domestic

-Figure 9.8